appreciated/vortex-crud/README.md

 ```

 ## Configuration via HOCON
-FlowCMS supports configuration through HOCON files where routes and tables are defined.
+TurboCRUD supports configuration through HOCON files where routes and tables are defined.

 Note: While Java classes could theoretically be used for configuration, as HOCON files are parsed into Java classes, this approach is not currently supported.
 HOCON is preferred as it enhances both readability and maintainability.